 “Life is a poem, live out the metaphors.”
 Britta

-Britta also began writing Poetry at a young age to make sense of the world.
-She later pursued a Creative Writing emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter at WSU.
+She began writing poetry at young age to make sense of the world.
+She later pursued a Creative Writing – Poetry emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter at WSU.
 Britta put herself through Bachelor’s studies working in web and graphic design at WSU and OSU.
 She worked in the field for 8+ years before taking a break to spend time with her son.
 She has since worked as a librarian, a charter school teacher, and now works in the field of literacy tutoring.